Vestibular schwannoma (acoustic neuroma)

 Common vestibular schwannoma symptoms are:

-• Sensation of feeling off balance, of moving or spinning of the environment (vertigo).
+- Sensation of feeling off balance, veering off to the side when walking, of moving or spinning of the environment (vertigo).

 Larger tumours may cause neurological side effect, but they are less frequent.
 These could be:

-• Hydrocephalus which leads to a wide range of symptoms from the increased intracranial pressure (i. e. nausea and vomiting, blurred vision, difficulty walking).
+- Hydrocephalus (build-up of fluid in the brain) causes an increase in pressure within the skull, which then leads to a wide range of symptoms (for example nausea and vomiting, blurred vision or difficulty walking).

 What causes vestibular schwannomas?